Piercings 101: Your Style and Safety Guide To The Ins and Outs of Piercing

 - Smiley or Scrumper Piercings – The opposite of a frowny piercing, this goe through the thin connective tissue above the upper lip.

 Oral piercings and tongue piercings in particular have very high pain levels and required education for proper and quick healing.

 Since they are inside of the mouth, oral piercings are more easily infected than other piercings.
 This is because the mouth is always in contact with fluids and bacteria, and you can’t avoid using it.
 Additionally, the mouth carries its own, often necessary bacteria, used to break down food yet can cause infections or dangerous levels of swelling.

 Due to the amount of blood flow in the mouth, oral piercings have a relatively quick healing time.

 – Oral Piercing: About three to four weeks for a healthy non-smoker.
 For a smoker, add a week of healing time, due to the constricted bloodflow.

 A tongue piercing will initially use an extra long barbell.
-The length of the barbell is important because it will need to leave room for the tongue to inevitably swell throughout the healing process.
+The length of the barbell is important because it will need to leave room for the tongue to inevitably swell throughout the recuperation process.

 Once the tongue is healed, the extra-long barbell will need to be changed out for a shorter one.
 This is important because a longer piece of jewelry makes it more likely that the wearer will bite down on it while talking or eating.
 This could break teeth or damage the tongue.